cheshire-cat-ai/docs/mkdocs/production/administrators/docker-compose.md

 To facilitate, speed up, and standardize the Cat's user experience, the Cat lives inside a Docker container.
+This allows for maximum power, flexibility and portability, but requires a little understanding from you on [how docker works](https://docs.docker.com/get-started/).

 ## Cat standalone